-That international driving license is valid 1 year.
+That international driving license is valid for 1 year.

-On top of not having to pay a fine every time you see the police, there's more benefits to have a Thai drivers license.
+On top of not having to pay a fine every time you see the police, there are more benefits to have a Thai driver's license.

-You can now travel in Thailand and take domestic flight with your driving license, you don't always need to use your passport anymore.
+You can now travel in Thailand and take domestic flights with your driving license, you don't always need to use your passport anymore.

 You can also use it as an ID when you go out.

-This way you don't take the risk of loosing your passport or driving license from home that would be a lot more expensive to renew.
+This way you don't take the risk of losing your passport or driving license from home that would be a lot more expensive to renew.

-You need to apply for it at the Department of Land Transport in your city.
-You will need to bring all the documents necessary and go through physical test and watch a 1 hour video to obtain it.
+You need to apply for it in the Department of Land Transport in your city.
+You will need to bring all the documents necessary and go through physical tests and watch a 1-hour video to obtain it.